GCPlot/gcplot-knowledge-base/log-files-processing/connector-installation-and-configuration/installation.md

 GCP_USER=myuser
 ```

 Save and close the file.
+Installation is ready.